R.E.P.O. official header art showing robot scavengers in a haunted industrial facility.

 4. PANICORE

 Go here if the fear side of R.E.P.O. matters more to you than the physics.
 PANICORE pushes harder into stealth, pressure, and communication mistakes.
 It is a good step if your group wants more danger and less clowning.
+This is the recommendation for players who say “less spectacle, more panic.”

 Best for: players who want a scarier, more voice-driven alternative.